OWooody/track-react-native/README.md

 Returns the singleton instance of the Track SDK.

+### track.setUserId(userId: string)

+Sets the user ID to be used for all subsequent events.
+This ID will be automatically included in all events unless explicitly overridden.

+### track.getUserId(): string | null

+Returns the current user ID or null if not set.

 ### track.trackEvent(event: TrackEvent)

 Tracks an event with the provided properties.
-The SDK automatically adds a timestamp to each event.
+The SDK automatically adds a timestamp and user ID (if set) to each event.

 ```typescript
 interface TrackEvent {